Ximmerse/SDK-legacy/Tools/README.md

 	4. Connect X-Swift by:
 		- Press `X-Device 2` button to scan X-Swift.
 			![](imgs/CrossInputManagerGUI_XSwift2.png)
-		- After a whiel, press `Stop Scan` button to stop scanning.
+		- After a while, press `Stop Scan` button to stop scanning.
 			![](imgs/CrossInputManagerGUI_XSwift3.png)
 		- Select the X-Swift via its device BT address (starting with `00:`) in the dropdown list.
 			![](imgs/CrossInputManagerGUI_XSwift4.png)